gvwilson/tidynomicon/_en/basics.md

 ## How do I index a vector?

-Python's rules for indexing are simple once you understand them (a statement which is also true of quantum mechanics).
+Python's rules for indexing are simple once you understand them (a statement which is also true of quantum mechanics and necromancy).
 To avoid confusing indices with values, let's create a list of color names and index that: